JeroenGar/jagua-rs/README.md

 * **Geometric**: determining the feasibility of a placement.
 Does the item fit in the container?
 Does it not collide with other items?

-This project aim to decouples these challenges by providing a Collision Detection Engine (CDE) that deals with the geometric aspects of the problem.
+This project aim to decouple these challenges by providing a Collision Detection Engine (CDE) that deals with the geometric aspects of the problem.
 `jagua-rs` enables you to confidently focus on the combinatorial aspects of the problem, without having to worry about the geometric feasibility of the placements.